Erhöhtes Fleisch und Blut, BWV 173: History and words

-Bach first performed the cantata on 29 May 1724.
+Bach probably first performed the cantata on 29 May 1724, and performed it again on 2 June 1727 and 14 May 1731.

 Scoring and structure

 The cantata in six movements is scored for four vocal soloists (soprano, alto, tenor and bass), a four-part choir, two flauto traverso, two violins, viola and basso continuo, whereas the original secular cantata is scored for only soprano and bass soloists.